 When to Plant and How to Grow Rosemary

-The best way to grow rosemary in Phoenix is from a cutting or a transplant from your local nursery.
+The best way to grow rosemary in Phoenix or gardening zone 9b is from a cutting or a transplant from your local nursery.
 Transplant rosemary to your Phoenix garden in the months of October through January.

 Allow space for this herb as it is a shrub that can grow two to three feet in height and width.
 Personally I love the trailing variety of Rosemary.
 It stays low to the ground only reaching a height of a foot or less and spreads up to five feet.

 Light Requirements: Rosemary prefers full sun or 6-8 hours of sun per day.

 Soil Requirements: Rosemary requires well-drained soil.
 Rosemary likes slightly acidic pH.
 The soil pH range of 6-7 is ideal.